-This post (written based on a presentation by Simon Cross pictured above) explains how the Facebook “Like” button is poised to kill online display advertising as we know it, and help you understand why the social networking giant has been valued at $50 billion.
-It is the second in a series of posts about marketing with Facebook.
-The first post with about marketing with Facebook Pages and Facebook Ads.
-Let’s get started.
+This post (written based on a presentation by Simon Cross pictured above) explains how the Facebook “Like” button is poised to alter the world of online display advertising.
+It is the second in a series of posts about website marketing with Facebook.
+The first website marketing post is about Facebook Pages and Facebook Ads.

 At first, the web was about surfing the information highway.
-Then it evolved into a place where the focus was on web content, pages, databases and documents.
-Today, it has become a place to connect with friends and trusted colleagues.
+Then, it evolved into a place focused on web content, pages, databases, and documents.
+It has become a place to connect with friends and trusted colleagues.
 The web of tomorrow will be about finding relevant content from our friends, signaling the end of algorithmic search as the dominant means of locating relevant content online.

 Life is Short.
 You’re Busy.
 Why Bother?
 Three Reasons:

-- Traffic – Getting people to your website who wouldn’t otherwise have found it.
+- Traffic – Getting people to your website who wouldn’t have found it.

-- Engagement – Like, comment and share functionality results means they do more and stay longer.
+- Engagement – Like, comment, and share functionality results mean they do more and stay longer.

-- Insights – The ability to see exactly how people are engaging with your brand, get demographics on who they are, and improve your efforts over time, whether its at Facebook.com or via your destination domain using Facebook Connect.
+- Insights – The ability to see precisely how people engage with your brand, get demographics on who they are, and improve your efforts over time, whether at Facebook.com or via your destination domain using Facebook Connect.

 How Do You Do It?

-What’s the easiest way for a nontechnical person to extend Facebook functionality to their website?
+What’s the easiest way for nontechnical people to extend Facebook functionality to their website?
 Here it is.

 “Like” Button – This is by far the most important Facebook Social Plugin.
 It’s how Facebook users can attach an object, like a web page, to their newsfeed and social graph.
 They click the “Like” button and create a feed story, which can be seen by their friends at Facebook.com.

 Their friends can “Like” it as well, attach a comment to it or forward it to their Facebook friends by clicking the “Share” button, extending the object’s reach and adding social relevance.
 “Liking” an object also means it becomes a node on the Facebook graph, so it appears in search, and if it’s a product, brand or service, it also appears on the Facebook profile page of the “Liker.”
-On social optimized sites, the “liker” or recommender’s profile picture appears beneath the “Like” button.
-So in this case, if you like the movie The Social Network, your Facebook friends will see your “like” as a recommendation on IMDB as well.
+On socially optimized sites, the “liker” or recommender’s profile picture appears beneath the “Like” button.
+So, in this case study, if you like the movie The Social Network, your Facebook friends will also see your “like” as a recommendation on IMDB.

-Last summer, Facebook director of media partnerships Justin Osofsky launched a campaign to get more news media outlets to integrate Facebook functionality, so their audiences can share articles in their newsfeeds, and find articles that their Facebook friends have “Liked.”
-The Independent newspaper in the UK has done so by positioning the “Like” button in the upper right-hand corner beside every article on their website.
+Last summer, Facebook director of media partnerships Justin Osofsky launched a campaign to get more news media outlets to integrate Facebook functionality so their audiences can share articles in their newsfeeds and find pieces their Facebook friends have “Liked.”
+The Independent newspaper in the UK has positioned the “Like” button in the upper right-hand corner beside every article on their website.

-The advantage of integrating the Facebook like button in this manner — rather than just using a simple share button such as Add This — is that if any of my Facebooks friends “Like” an article, I wind up seeing their profile picture on the Independent’s website.
+The advantage of integrating the Facebook like button in this manner — rather than just using a simple share button such as the plugin Add This — is that if any of my Facebook friends “Like” an article, I see their profile picture on the Independent’s website.
 In the example above, if my Facebook friends happen onto this story on the Independent’s website, they can see I’ve recommended it.

 The article also gets posted to my newsfeed.
 The more of my friends who “Like” it and comment on it: